UniMath/agda-unimath/src/foundation/coherently-invertible-maps.lagda.md

 open import foundation.universe-levels using (Level; UU; _⊔_)
 ```

-# Coherently invertible maps

-In this file we introduce coherently invertible maps, which are also known as half-adjoint equivalences.
-We will show that any equivalence is coherently invertible in `equivalences`.
+## Idea

+A coherently invertible map `f : A → B` is a map equipped with a two-sided inverse and an additional coherence law.
+They are also called half-adjoint equivalences.

+## Definition

 ```agda
 module _